ehamberg/blog/posts/2012-08-23-handlertoio-yesod.md

 [patch](https://github.com/yesodweb/yesod/commit/244eb88f3630c16c3db41ac942c1a8927940cfe1),
 the
 [`handlerToIO`](http://hackage.haskell.org/packages/archive/yesod-core/1.1.1/doc/html/Yesod-Handler.html#g:16)
 function was added to Yesod.
-Yesod 1.1.1 which was just released contains this new function.
+Version 1.1.1 which was just released contains this new function.

 `handlerToIO` allows you to `GHandler` actions inside `IO`.
 A neat use case for